-Accommodations are provided to allow learners diagnosed with specific learning disabilities and those with other disabilities who meet federal guidelines (e.g., attention, health, hearing, learning, mobility, physical, psychiatric or vision) or those learners with short-term issues such as broken bones, equal access to an education at Nightingale.
+Accommodations are provided to allow learners diagnosed with specific learning disabilities and those with other disabilities who meet federal guidelines (e.g., attention, health, hearing, learning, mobility, physical, psychiatric or vision) or those learners with short-term issues such as broken bones, equal access to an education at Nightingale College.
 Before any accommodations are made, it is the learner’s responsibility to request accommodations from the College by disclosing his/her disability or special learning need.
 To help you more effectively.
 Please be aware that the College is not able to provide retroactive accommodations, and that arranging specific accommodation could require several weeks.
-We want to make sure all your accommodations are in place when your classes begin.
+We want to make sure all your accommodations are in place when your courses begin.

 To view the Essential Functions of Nursing, click here.